HJ314159/to-do-list/README.md

 # to-do-list
-To-do list is a simple web application that made for managing tasks.
+To-do list is a simple web application made for managing tasks.

 ## Table of contents
 1. Description